We are excited to offer in-person institutes & camps for Summer 2022!

 - Farwell party on the last night

-Campers stay in secure University residence halls dedicated to summer camps (2 per room) and must bring their own pillows, blankets and bed/bath linens for the week (bed linens must fit the extra-longer twin residence hall beds).
+Participants stay in secure University residence halls dedicated to summer institutes (2 per room) and must bring their own pillows and blankets.
+Bed/bath linens will be provided, but they can also bring their own (bed linens must fit the extra-long twin residence hall beds).
 Laundry facilities are available in each hall at no charge.
-Males and females are housed in separate halls.
-Our Camp Counselors will be on-site in the residence halls at all times.
+Males and females are housed on separate floors.
+Our Counselors will be on-site in the residence halls at all times.

 Delicious, all-you-can-eat, cafeteria-style meals are served in the campus dining hall.
-Our Dining Services chefs do an excellent job in accommodating campers with food allergies and other special requirements.
+Our Dining Services chefs do an excellent job in accommodating participants with food allergies and other special requirements.

-Commuter rate: $775 (includes breakfast and lunch Monday through Friday).
-Campers who wish to commute must check in at registration on Sunday and then arrive on campus by 7:30 AM during the week for morning practice and be picked up no later than 5:00 PM.
+Commuter rate: $790 (deposit: $100).
+This includes breakfast and lunch on institute days.
+Participants who wish to commute must check in at registration on Sunday and then arrive on campus by 7:30 AM during the week for morning practice and be picked up no later than 5:00 PM.
 (Exception: Commuter pick-up time on Friday is 1:00 PM)